MakeSchool-17/trip-planner-ios-client-gordoneliel/TripPlanner/Pods/Gloss/README.md

 What's important to note is that the return type for `decodeStringUppercase` is a function that translates from `JSON` to the desired type -- in this case, `JSON -> String?`.
 The value you're working with will be accessible via `json[key]` and will need to be cast to the desired type using `as?`.
 Then, manipulation can be done - for example, uppercasing.
 The transformed value should be returned; in the case that the cast failed, `nil` should be returned.

-Though depicted here as being in the same file, good practice would have the `Decoder` extension in a separate `Decoder.swift` file for organizational purposes.
+Though depicted here as being in the same file, good practice would have the `Decoder` extension in a separate file for organizational purposes.

 #### To JSON